pazderskipawel/rpi-virtualisation/README.md

 - ANSIBLE:
   - haos
     - setup and run Home Assistant OS VM
-    - default task for managing existing VMs
 - DOCKER:
-  - some kind of ui for managing VMs and containers (Ansible Semaphore probably)
   - VPN to be able to connect to RPI remotelly (WireGuard probably)
   - SMB or FTP server